Manage Logging

 }

-These values can be overriden by creating another file in the /opt/couchbase/etc/couchbase/kv/opcode-attributes.d directory.
-The easiest way to do this is to copy the existing settings file into the directory, making sure that there isn’t an existing file in the directory:
+You can override these values by creating another file in the /opt/couchbase/etc/couchbase/kv/opcode-attributes.d directory.
+Copy the existing settings file into the directory, making sure there is no existing file in the directory:

 cd /opt/couchbase/etc/couchbase/kv/